solaris-games/solaris/wiki/index.md

  4. Ships are built at stars.
  5. Carrier collect actions are performed.
  6. Carrier garrison actions are performed.
+ 7. Combat occurs at contested stars.
- 7. If at the end of a galactic cycle:
+ 8. If at the end of a galactic cycle:
- 7a.
+ 8a.
 Players receive credits from economy and banking.
- 7b.
+ 8b.
 Experimentations are performed.
- 7c.
+ 8c.
 Carrier upkeep is deducted.
- 8. Game checks for afk and defeated players.
+ 9. Game checks for afk and defeated players.
- 9. AI actions are performed.
+ 10. AI actions are performed.
- 10. Research is performed.
+ 11. Research is performed.
- 11. Game checks for a winner.
+ 12. Game checks for a winner.
- 12. Intel is logged.
+ 13. Intel is logged.